If you’re visiting Bora Bora soon then you might be wondering: how deep is the water in Bora Bora?

-It also includes how deep the water is around the overwater bungalows at various different resorts.
+It also includes how deep the water is around the overwater bungalows at various different resorts (I actually emailed every single resort to make sure all the info is correct!).

 How Deep is the Water in Bora Bora?

-The deepest part of Bora Bora’s lagoon is around 100ft to 150ft deep.
-The majority of the lagoon, however, is no more than 5ft to 15ft deep.
+The deepest part of Bora Bora’s lagoon is around 100ft to 150ft deep however the majority of the lagoon is no more than 5ft to 15ft deep.

 Bora Bora’s lagoon is easily accessed from all over the island whether you’re staying on the main island or on a private island resort.

-The waters closest to the shore are super shallow and as you venture out further into the lagoon, it gets deeper.
+I found that the waters closest to the shore were super shallow and as you venture out further into the lagoon, it gets deeper gradually but there were no sharp drops close to the shore.

 If you venture out of the lagoon and into the ocean then you’ll find that the water gets very deep rapidly.

-Once you get past the barrier reefs which surround Bora Bora and into the ocean, depths of 5,000 feet are common.
+Once you get past the barrier reefs which surround Bora Bora and into the ocean, depths of 5,000 feet are common but you wouldn’t be able to get this far without a boat.

-It’s usually only certified divers which head out into these parts of the ocean.
+It’s usually only certified divers who head out into these parts of the ocean.
 You definitely shouldn’t head out here on your own.

-The depth of the water around the overwater bungalows in Bora Bora varies depending on which hotel you stay at and which bungalow you choose.
+The depth of the water around your overwater bungalow will vary depending on which hotel you stay at and which bungalow you choose.

-The water around the overwater bungalows in Bora Bora ranges between 3ft and 16ft deep.
+The water around the overwater bungalows ranges between 3ft and 16ft deep.

 In the shallowest villas, the water is around waist deep so you will be able to stand up in the water at these overwater bungalows.